mitsukiyouko555/minibreak/README.md

 3. rm ~/.local/bin/minibreak.sh

 ##### Changing the Duration Between Pop Ups
-1. Run the uninstaller (if you already installed it..
-If not, skip this step)
-2. Edit the installer.sh script and edit the cron job to your liking.
-3. Save and Exit
-4. Run the installer
+1. Open the terminal
+2. Run the following command to remove the 15 min crontab (If you want to add MORE durations on top of the existing 15 mins, then skip this step): `crontab -l | grep -v "startminibreak.sh" | crontab`

-Tip: Use Crontab Guru to figure out how to structure the cron job to your liking. (https://crontab.guru)
+3. Use Crontab Guru to figure out how to structure the cron job to your liking. (https://crontab.guru)
+4. In the terminal run `<your cron job duration> ~/.local/bin/startminibreak.sh` Replace `<your cron job duration>` with something like * * * * * with the numbers replacing the asterisk of your choosing.

 ##### Changing the Content of the Minibreak